sofa-framework/doc/components/engine/transform/smoothmeshengine.md

 <!-- generate_doc -->
 # SmoothMeshEngine

-Compute the laplacian smoothing of a mesh
+Compute the laplacian smoothing of a mesh.

 ## Vec3d